Our EYFS Curriculum

 Role play areas are fun but focussed, offering opportunities for imaginative role play and for purposeful writing, counting and exploring.

-Please have a look at our class pages on the website to see some of our current learning adventures!
+Please have a look at our class pages on the website to see some of our recent learning adventures!

-Children in the EYFS are introduced to the letters of the alphabet and the sounds they make using the 'Read Write Inc.Phonics' programme, as we look at the shapes of letters and begin developing awareness of how to recognise and then write them.
+Children in the EYFS are introduced to the letters of the alphabet and the sounds they make using the 'Letterland' phonics programme, as we look at the shapes of letters and begin developing awareness of how to recognise and then write them.
 We also use some simple 'cued articulation' signs to support their multisensory learning of new speech sounds.

 These inputs are taught directly and then supported with many activities in and around the learning spaces.
+In Nursery, we develop our listening and speaking skills and the ability to differentiate between, describe and identify sounds.
 In Reception, we focus on specific letters, oral blending and segmentation and then on to blending and segmenting with letters.
 Those who are ready to move on will be introduced to reading two syllable words and simple captions.

 We continue to develop thinking about numbers and shapes as we explore activities and experiences linked to counting, matching, recognising numbers, sorting, early addition, pattern, and language linked to size, weight and measuring.